 Joey Jenkins is a drummer, songwriter, guitar player, and music educator who has been active in the DMV’s musical community for over a decade.
 He has made teaching others how to comfortably navigate academic and performance settings in a musical context a priority for nearly as long.
 Has taught students of all ages, individually and in a classroom setting – from those who have never played, to advanced players seeking to expand their understanding and ability.
 Joey feels that Tunes 4 Tots is an extraordinary vehicle for the essential work of shaping the next generation, and feels privileged to be a part of that mission.

 Miriam Szubin is the Director of the Parenting Center and the Director of Preschool Admissions at the Edlavitch DCJCC.
 She has an M.A in Education and decades of experience as an educator of all ages.
 Formerly a teacher at the Charles E. Smith Jewish Day School in Rockville, she has taught tots and adults at the EDCJCC since having her first child back in 2007, and has been running the Parenting Center since 2010.
 Her three boys have grown up at the EDCJCC and have loved participating in the Parenting Center, Preschool, Afterschool, and Camp programs.

-Ms. Jamie is a Managing Instructor at Power Tots and has been with the company for 10 years.
+Ms. Jamie is a Managing Instructor and Head of Center Development at Power Tots and has been with the company for 10 years.
 She has a Safety Certification with USA Gymnastics, is CPR certified for infants, children, and adults, and also has a KarmaKids Yoga certification.
 Jamie loves helping little kids develop their motor skills, and cognitive ability.
-She has really enjoyed meeting and working with the families at the EDCJCC!
+She has really enjoyed meeting and working with children all over the DMV!